fxbox/app/CONTRIBUTING.md

 ## Coding standard

 The code base is written in es2015, make sure to use semantic and syntactic idioms in this flavour of JavaScript.
+We're trying to follow [BEM methodology](https://en.bem.info/methodology/) when writing CSS.

-The coding standard is not documented but most of the important features are enforced using eslint.
+The coding standard is not documented but most of the important features are enforced using [eslint](http://eslint.org/) and [stylelint](http://stylelint.io/).
+So it's really easy to get acquainted with the most of coding styles just by reading through `.eslintrc` and `.stylelintrc` located at the project's root.
 To ensure your code is compatible a pre-commit hook is run.
 Alternatively, you can run the linting task this way:
 ```bash